lotus-gd/lotus-web/README.md

-# Welcome to the official repo for the GDSP Project website!
+# Welcome to the official repo for the Lotus Project website!

 you should probably go check the website out lmao